libertyernie/brawllib-wit/README.md

 Usage: `bannercfgfromtxt.exe path/to/banner.cfg.txt`

+## imgoverlay

+Overlays one image onto another at a certain position and writes the output to a third file.

+Usage: `imgoverlay.exe larger.png smaller.png x y width height output.png`

 ## openingimet

 Finds the game's name (in the given language) in the opening.bnr or 000000000.app file, and prints it to the console.